-The Board may, from time-to-time, establish appropriate committees to assist in the discharge of its responsibilities.
+The Board may, from time-to-time, establish appropriate committees to assist in the discharge of its responsibilities

 The Board has established the NRC.
 The NRC charter requires that the committee must have at least three members, a majority of whom must be independent Directors and all of whom must be Non-Executive Directors.
 The committee must also have an independent Chair who is not the Chair of the Board.

 The NRC has three members all of whom are independent Non-Executive Directors.
-The NRC currently comprises of Timothy Ebbeck (Chair), Tony Faure and Elizabeth Crouch.